gosu/releasy/README.md

 Optionally, release folders can be archived using one or more of:

+* `:exe` - Windows self-extractor (.exe - Includes a 7z decompression module, so not efficient for small releases)
 * `:"7z"` - 7Zip format (.7z - Best compression)
 * `:tar_bz2` - BZip2 tarball (.tar.bz2)
 * `:tar_gz` - GZip tarball (.tar.gz)